 53 Lettermoney Road

-The water levels data given above are point in time, site specific levels, intended for use only in connection with the management of Lough Erne Water Levels as set out in the Erne Drainage & Development Act 1950.
+The water levels data given above are point in time, site specific levels, intended for use only in connection with the management of Lough Erne Water Levels as set out in the Erne Drainage and Development Act 1950.
 DfI Rivers will not be responsible for any loss or damage whatsoever arising from the use or interpretation of this information.

 For queries please contact our Fermanagh Office: